impredicative/gitblobts/README.md

 Its goal is to ensure availability of data both locally and remotely.
 It stores each blob as a file in a preexisting local and remote git repository.
 The name of the file is a high-resolution nanosecond UTC timestamp.

 Given the pull and push actions of git, collaborative use of the same remote repo is supported.
+Having said that, if multiple users attempt to push a file with the same timestamp to the same remote repo, this leads to a merge conflict, and the `gitblobts.exc.RepoPushError` exception is raised.

 Subsequent retrieval of the blobs is by a UTC time range.
 At this time there is no implemented method to remove or overwrite a blob; this is by design.